Porter Airlines: Controversies

 The airline's maiden flight took place on October 23, 2006, to Ottawa.
 When flights began, airline passengers were at first blocked by protesters at the ferry dock, urging a boycott of the service.
-Although on-site protests eventually stopped, Community Air continues to monitor Porter's operations along with those of the TPA.

 The TPA confirmed at its annual meeting of September 12, 2008, that Porter was fined for breaking noise curfews in its operations following complaints from local residents.
 The TPA commissioned a study to reduce noise from Porter's takeoffs and landings.

-The TPA and Porter remain partners in the expansion of the airport.
 In January 2009, the TPA announced plans to purchase a new, larger passenger ferry to support Porter's expansion plans.
 The ferry was financed out of an improvement fee to be charged to passengers.
 The ferry had been proposed by Porter's Deluce to the TPA's Board of Directors over the period of March – June 2008.
-The decision to approve the $5 million ferry precipitated a conflict-of-interest investigation of TPA director Colin Watson, who is a self-described friend of Deluce's, and who voted in a 5–4 decision to approve the ferry.
+The decision to approve the million ferry precipitated a conflict-of-interest investigation of TPA director Colin Watson, who is a self-described friend of Deluce, and who voted in a 5–4 decision to approve the ferry.
 Watson was cleared of the charge by the federal ethics commissioner Mary Dawson in June 2009.

-In April 2009, Porter announced that it would build a $45 million terminal at the island airport, with Canadian Customs, restaurants, car rental kiosks, expanded lounge space and office space totalling 150000 ft2.
-The terminal cost $50 million and its first phase opened on March 7, 2010.
-It was completed in 2011 and Porter hopes to add a US Customs section.

-At the September 2009 annual meeting of the TPA, it was disclosed that Porter has broken its 11 p.m. curfew for landing at the airport three times in 2009, each time incurring a $5,000 fine.
+At the September 2009 annual meeting of the TPA, it was disclosed that Porter has broken its 11 p.m. curfew for landing at the airport three times in 2009, each time incurring a fine.
 On one occasion, a Porter plane landed at the airport after-hours even after being advised by controllers to land at Pearson.
-According to Porter Airlines CEO Robert Deluce, "You know hundreds and hundreds and hundreds of flights come and go on a daily basis, so there are very, very few occasions where it happens.
+According to Deluce, "You know hundreds and hundreds and hundreds of flights come and go on a daily basis, so there are very, very few occasions where it happens.
 And there are also particular circumstances — and the circumstances are rare — to operate outside these normal times."
 According to the TPA, they are powerless to stop Porter other than imposing fines, and that planes landing at the airport when no controllers are present is not a safety risk.
-TPA director Mark McQueen has requested that the NAV Canada personnel stay on-site until the last flight has landed, but NAV Canada has refused to do so.
+TPA director Mark McQueen requested that the NAV Canada personnel stay on-site until the last flight has landed, but NAV Canada refused to do so.